 The Charter Operating credit facilities provide that the failure by Mr. Allen to maintain a 35% direct or indirect voting interest in the applicable borrower would result in a change of control default.
 Such a default could result in the acceleration of repayment of our and our subsidiaries' indebtedness, including borrowings under the Charter Operating credit facilities.
-See "- Risks Related to Significant Indebtedness of Us and Our Subsidiaries - We may not have the ability to raise the funds necessary to fulfill our obligations under our indebtedness following a change of control, which would place us in default under the applicable debt instruments."
+See "- Risks Related to Significant Indebtedness of Us and Our Subsidiaries - All of our and our subsidiaries' outstanding debt is subject to change in control provisions.
+We may not have the ability to raise the funds necessary to fulfill our obligations under our indebtedness following a change of control, which would place us in default under the applicable debt instruments."